 The ordered set of indices found in the tab file is called the tab domain.

 Tab files are almost always employed in conjunction with an mcl matrix file. mcxdump and clmformat require by default that the tab domain coincides with the matrix domain (either row or column or both) to which they will be applied.
 This can be relaxed for either by supplying the --lazy-tab option.

 mcl provides explicit modes for dealing with tab structures by means of the -extend-tab, -restrict-tab and -strict-tab options.
 Refer to the mcl documentation.

-Label input is a line based input where two nodes and an optional value are specified on each line.
+Label format is a line based input where two nodes and an optional value are specified on each line.
 The nodes should be specified by labels.
 If the labels contain spaces they should be separated by tabs (and the value if present should be separated from the second label by a tab as well).
 The parse code will assume tab-separated labels if it sees a tab character in the input, otherwise it will split the input on any kind of whitespace.
 Any line where the first non-whitespace character is the octothorp (#) is ignored.
-The following is an example of label input.
+The following is an example of label format.

-mcl can read in label input and cluster it when it is given the --abc option.
+mcl can read in label format and cluster it when it is given the --abc option.
 It can optionally save the input graph in native format and save the label information in a tab file with the -save-graph and -save-tab options.

 mcxload is a general purpose program for reading in label data and other stream formats.
 It encodes them in native mcl format and tab files.
 It allows intermediate transformations on the values.